SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

 Swift converts the value to a pointer that's valid only for the duration of the function call.
-As with other unsafe APIs,
+To avoid undefined behavior,
-you are responsible for ensuring that your code never persists the pointer after the function call ends, to avoid undefined behavior.
+ensure that your code
+never persists the pointer after the function call ends.

 .. note::